G-USI/G-USI/README.md

 # Add the submodule to Python path so Pants can import the backends
 pythonpath = ["%(buildroot)s/3rdparty/pants/g-usi/src/python"]

-# Tell Pants this is a subproject with its own BUILD files
+# Ignore the submodule directory to prevent Pants from scanning its BUILD files
-subproject_roots = ["3rdparty/pants/g-usi"]
+pants_ignore.add = ["3rdparty/pants/g-usi"]

 # Load the backends from the submodule
 backend_packages.add = [